 Hot Water Station – after you kill your chicken you want to dunk it in hot water so it’s easier to pluck the feathers.

 If you choose to skin your chicken and be done with the feathers business than you can skip this step, but if you want your chicken with the skin you’ll have to use hot water so it will be easier to pluck by hand or machine.
-You can see how to skin instead of pluck in my How to Butcher a Duck post.
+You can see how to skin instead of pluck in my How to Skin a Chicken.